Joan has been writing professionally since 1988. She has written articles for publications such as Katy Magazine, eHow, and Triond.

 Tachometers for Engine Speed

 Tachometers measure the engine speed in revolutions per minute (rpm).
-This instrument determines the rotational speed (how fast it's spinning) of a shaft or disk in the engine and displays the reading on a calibrated analog dial display on the dashboard of a car, aircraft or other vehicle.
+This instrument determines the rotational speed (how fast it's spinning) of a shaft or disk in the engine and displays the reading on a calibrated analog dial display on the dashboard of a car, aircraft, or other vehicles.
 The display indicates a safe rpm range, which is meant to help the driver determine the best gear and throttle settings, and correct traveling speeds.
-Extended periods of high speed travel, with excessive engine speeds, can lead to insufficient lubrication, an overheated engine because the cooling system can't keep up, and wear-and-tear on engine parts from going beyond their speed capacity.
+Extended periods of high-speed travel, with excessive engine speeds, can lead to insufficient lubrication, an overheated engine because the cooling system can't keep up, and wear-and-tear on engine parts from going beyond their speed capacity.

-The crankshaft, sometimes casually abbreviated to crank, is the part of an engine which translates reciprocating linear piston motion into rotation...
+The crankshaft, sometimes casually abbreviated to crank, is the part of an engine that translates reciprocating linear piston motion into rotation...

 Speedometers for Travelling Speed

 Speedometers measure the traveling speed of land vehicles.
-They are used to help drivers determine their driving speed and maintain it at save and realistic levels.
+They are used to help drivers determine their driving speed and maintain it at safe and realistic levels.
 These meters use magnets and a set of rotating cables connected to the transmission to determine the rate of travel, which is shown on an analog display on the vehicle's dashboard.
-US federal standards allow for a 5 mile per hour (mph) manufacturer variations in speedometer readings for traveling speeds around 50 mph. tire changes, wheel changes, gear differential adjustments can also affect speedometer accuracy.
+US federal standards allow for a 5-mile per hour (mph) manufacturer variations in speedometer readings for traveling speeds around 50 mph. tire changes, wheel changes, and gear differential adjustments can also affect speedometer accuracy.